SarvarKh/ofn-wiki/Developer-Manual.md

 ### Github
 You've obviously already found out we're using Github for version control and collaboration.

-In Australia the Dev team are working directly from the OpenFoodNetwork repository.
+Some of the Australian the Dev team are working directly from the OpenFoodNetwork repository.
 A useful git tool is git-up (https://github.com/aanand/git-up) which will stash, pull, rebase and unstash in one command.

-In the UK the Dev team are working from individual forks of the OpenFoodNetwork repository.
+Most of us are working from individual forks of the OpenFoodNetwork repository.
 Git-up is a useful tool in this case also (https://github.com/aanand/git-up), but git-up automatically pulls from origin, and when working from a fork you need to tell it to also fetch upstream.
 You can use the command: git config git-up.fetch.all true

 ***